couchbase/cbft/DESIGN.md

 across all nodes.
 PIndex moves should have some equivalent optimization.

+Please see the above design proposal on prioritizing PIndex moves, which is not an exact equivalent to what ns-server is doing with VBuckets, but somewhat related.

 ## COMPACTF - Ability for force compaction right now.

+We propose that cbft introduce an additional REST API to control compactions.

 ## COMPACTO - Ability to compact files offline (while service down).

 Might be useful to recover from out-of-disk space scenarios.

+We propose not to handle this requirement in Watson timeframe.

 ## COMPACTP - Ability to pause/resume automated compactions.

+We propose that cbft introduce an additional REST API to control automated compactions.

 ## COMPACTC - Ability to reconfigure automated compaction policy.

+We propose that cbft introduce an additional REST API to control automated compaction configuration.

 ## TOOLBR - Tools - Backup/Restore.

+We propose that backup/restore only backup and restore cbft (logical) index definitions, but not the actual index dataDir files or physcial indexing data.

 ## TOOLCI - Tools - cbcollectinfo.

+We propose that cbcollectinfo be improved to gather cbft's REST /api/diag JSON output, which contains a lot of cbft diagnostic information.

 ## TOOLM - Tools - mortimer.

+The mortimer tool will need to be improved, if not during Watson, then soon after, to include cbft-related stats.

 ## TOOLN - Tools - nutshell.

+The nutshell tool will need to be improved, if not during Watson, then soon after, to include cbft-related stats.

 ## TOOLDUMP - Tools - couch_dbdump like tools.

+TODO.
+To be specified.

 ## UPGRADESW - Handles upgrades of sherlock-to-watson.

+We plan to rely on ns-server to handle sherlock-to-watson upgrades, such as by ns-server not allowing cbft to used until all nodes are running Watson.

 ## UPGRADE - Future readiness for watson-to-future upgrades.

+TODO.
+To be specified.  cbft already includes some PIndex metadata that may be helpful for future upgrades, but a design review is needed to consider whether it's enough.

 ## UTEST - Unit Testable.

 ## QTEST - QE Testable / Instrumentable.

+TODO.
+To be specified.

 ## REQTRACE - Ability to trace a request down through the layers.

+TODO.

 ## REQPILL - Ability to send a fake request "pill" down through the layers.

+TODO.

 ## REQTIME - Ability to track "where is the time going".

 This should ideally be on a per-request, individual request basis.

+TODO.

 ## REQTHRT - Request Throttling

 ns-server REST & CAPI support a "restRequestLimit" configuration.

+TODO.
+Needs more research on what ns-server is doing with restRequestLimit.

 ## DCPNAME - DCP stream naming or prefix